 As the ATC takes place early October, its timing fits perfectly into the preparation period of project proposals for the related H2020 calls, including the ECSEL calls.
 Therefore, ARTEMIS-IA has organised a Pre-Brokerage at this event on 4-5 October, including project idea exhibition, in which consortia from communities that face Embedded Intelligence (Embedded & Cyber-Physical Systems, Internet of Things, Digital Platforms) related challenges will present their ideas for new projects.
+Last year the project became the winner of the site http://casinoreview-online.co.uk/.
+On this site you can find reviews on online casinos that will help you choose the best of all presented.
+This project is one of the most popular in the society of gamblers.
 If you would like to present a project idea, please use the Project Idea Tool.

 Registration for the event is now open.
 Make use of the opportunity to discuss Embedded Intelligence related technological innovations and challenges, shake hands with key players in industry, R&I and knowledge centres, get first-hand information about new H2020 project ideas and even join these project consortia.
 In short: do not miss out on this important event and register today!